 In summary

-Parents, don’t ignore your child’s abnormal urination.
-If you find that your child urinates differently in frequency, volume, or timing, please seek medical attention as soon as possible.
-Professional assessment can identify potential problems early and ensure your child's healthy growth.
-Don’t delay.
-Protecting your child’s health is your most important responsibility.
+Parents, don't ignore any abnormalities in your child's urination.
+If you notice any differences in the frequency, amount, or timing of your child's urination, please seek medical attention as soon as possible.
+A professional assessment can identify potential problems early, ensuring your child's healthy growth.
+Don't delay; protecting your child's health is your most important responsibility.